 - “Start low, go slow” – use a small amount first to test your drug

 Naloxone is a medication that can temporarily reverse the effects of an opioid overdose/poisoning.
+There have been reports of needing more than 2 doses of naloxone.
+Carry extra kits or refills with you!
 To learn more about naloxone, visit our opioids webpage.

 Safer Inhalation & Injection Supplies

 Free injection and smoking supplies are available at various locations throughout Peterborough.
 Never share or reuse harm reduction equipment.
 Using new supplies every time you use drugs can help reduce your risk of disease and injury.

 - Where to Pick-Up Injection and Inhalation Supplies Locally